opendocsg/slw-judgments-backfill/2011_SGHC_144/report.md

  Yau and Iseli acted in concert to propagate the Corporatisation Allegations.
 There was clearly an agreement between them to propagate the Corporatisation Allegations and solicit the Plaintiffs’ employees as can be seen from the lunches, dinners and meetings through which Iseli arranged for Yau to meet the Plaintiffs’ employees, and to give Yau access to them.
 Both of them propagated the Corporatisation Allegations and solicited the Plaintiffs’ sales staff pursuant to such agreement.

-245    What constitutes a conspiracy was explained in _Seagate Technology Pte Ltd and another v Goh Han Kim_ [1994] 3 SLR(R) 836 by the Court of Appeal (at [15]) as follows:
+245    What constitutes a conspiracy was explained in _Seagate Technology Pte Ltd and another v Goh Han Kim_ <span class="citation">[1994] 3 SLR(R) 836</span> by the Court of Appeal (at [15]) as follows:

  The essence of conspiracy is an agreement, and the question is whether the appellants had proved that there was in existence an agreement or at least some arrangement ... and a high degree of proof is required.

-246    Admittedly, it is often difficult to prove the existence of a conspiracy and one must be mindful of the following words of Chao Hick Tin JA in _Asian Corporate Services (SEA) Pte Ltd v Eastwest Management Ltd (Singapore Branch)_ [2006] 1 SLR(R) 901 (at [19]) that it is not often that the victim of a conspiracy has direct evidence to prove the allegation and that proof of conspiracy is normally inferred from other objective facts.
+246    Admittedly, it is often difficult to prove the existence of a conspiracy and one must be mindful of the following words of Chao Hick Tin JA in _Asian Corporate Services (SEA) Pte Ltd v Eastwest Management Ltd (Singapore Branch)_ <span class="citation">[2006] 1 SLR(R) 901</span> (at [19]) that it is not often that the victim of a conspiracy has direct evidence to prove the allegation and that proof of conspiracy is normally inferred from other objective facts.
 He approved of the following passage from _R v Siracusa_ (1990) 90 Cr App R 340 at 349:

  [T]he origins of all conspiracies are concealed and it is usually quite impossible to establish when or where the initial agreement was made, or when or where other conspirators were recruited.
 The very existence of the agreement can only be inferred from overt acts.